GIScience/OSM-realtime-update/README.md

-#### Update strategies
+#### Update strategy

-**Strategy 4 was chosen based on performance.**

-1.  - keep an up-to-date copy of the real-time global OSM file from the GIScience intranet
-    - for each task, clip data based on tasks polygon, update file that is served by the task URL

-2.  - for each task, directly request the task's data from the GIScience intranet OSM database and save data to file that is served by the task URL

-3.  - for each task, request diffs from the GIScience intranet OSM database and apply to the task's data files

-4.  - for each task, initialise by downloading a suitable .pbf from Geofabrik and update it using osmupdate
+For each task, initialise by downloading a suitable .pbf from Geofabrik and update it using osmupdate.

-#### Update algorithm for each task
+Algorithm:

 1. Is an update process running for this task?
    - Yes: Abort